the-sink/ssi-bot/README.md

 If you have a powerful GPU at home, you can finetune the bot on your own computer.
 Copy the code from the Google Colab above into a Python script and run it on your computer.
 (And place a pull request on Github too, so we can improve the codebase).

-## RUNNING THE BOT ON REDDIT
+## Starting your bot

-Although the bot is finetuned on a GPU, a CPU is sufficient for using the model to generate text.
+Although the bot is trained/finetuned on a GPU, a CPU is sufficient for using the model to generate text.

 Any modern CPU can be used, having around 4Gb of RAM or more is the main requirement.